Online Music Production Tutorials

 Nothing from February 24, 2024 to March 22, 2024.

 We can work either from a new project, or we can work on something that you’ve started and need help or direction with.
 We can work on any style of music it doesn’t have to be techno.
 I’ve made a lot of different styles over the years including Drum & Bass, Hip Hop, Breaks, Rock, Reggae, Ska and of course house and techno.
 I may not be an expert in every style, but there are many parallels in the production techniques that will help with all styles of music.
 We can concentrate on software and work “in the box” or we can get onto some hardware and recording.
 I have set up the studio to be able to deal with most possible situations.

 If you want to send me files please use WeTransfer or Dropbox.
-Please make sure that you have bounced any 3rd party plugins to audio, or frozen the necessary track and that you have have included all the necessary audio files.
+Please make sure that you have bounced any 3rd party plugins to audio, or frozen the necessary tracks and that you have have included all the necessary audio files.
 Use the “Collect All and Save” menu in Live and the “Save As” and consolidate project functions in Logic and make sure you have ticked the relevant boxes for audio to be included.
 I’ll open the project on my computer, share my screen and we can go through it.

-What You Need:
+What You Will Need:

-- Live 10.1 ( or L11 if you have the beta) or Logic X 10.5
+- Live 10.1 or Live 11 or Logic X 10.5

 Working remotely with Zoom